 Braised Boey Chai with Pork Belly - a homey dish of melt-in-the-mouth preserved mustard.
 Delicious…

 Crispy, crunchy, crackly Roast Pork Belly is a favorite of many.
-It can be made at home with just 4 ingredients and a little bit of patience.
+You only need 4 ingredients and a little bit of patience to make it.

 As far back as I can remember, crackly Roast Pork (Siew Yoke) was only served during festivals and special occasions like weddings, milestone birthdays, and baby’s full moon (celebration of baby’s first month of life).
 An entire roast pig or siew chee had to be ordered from the butcher.
 The choicest part of the roast pig was the belly because it was the most tasty and the crackling most crispy.
 The ribs were also in demand.
 The other parts were less desirable and were kept for making soups or cut up and used in other dishes.